 With input from Giuseppe, a seed was sewn for an ambitious craetive project in collaboration with ESA, embracing additional fundamental scientific law engaged in the EUCLID mission.

 An initial conversation with ESA about the premise for some sort of artistic project, was had in 2019 and in early 2020, work began when Benedict Redgrove (benedictredgrove.com) started to film the construction of the beautiful Korsch telescope at Airbus in Toulouse, before the optical mechanism was housed inside the space vehicle.

 This then led to a wonderful meeting of minds and a creative collaboration with renowned intermedia artist - Karina Smigla-Bobinski (smigla-bobinski.com) who also agreed to accompany Richard on the adventure.

-In response to THE BEAUTY OF SCIENCE, Karina invited Marcus Mäder from the Technical University of Munich to support her with scientific background in the field of acoustics, for the performance aspects of the installation, and a request was accepted by the renowned Chinese choreographer / dancer 李可华 Kehua Li or 'Lico' based in Beiijing ( see: KH藝術隨想 ) to join the team and add a further creative discipline.
+A request from Karina was accepted by the renowned Chinese choreographer / dancer 李可华 Kehua Li or 'Lico' based in Beiijing ( see: KH藝術隨想 ) to join the team and add a further creative discipline.